-No matter how well the crew knows the sampling methods, they should always have a copy of the terrestrial monitoring manual, or aquatic monitoring protocol (as appropriate) on hand in case questions or unusual situations arise.
+No matter how well the crew knows the sampling methods, they should always have a copy of the terrestrial monitoring manual, or aquatic monitoring protocol and supplemental aquatic monitoring protocol (as appropriate) on hand in case questions or unusual situations arise.
 Terrestrial crews should also have a copy of the Terrestrial Rejection Criteria Protocol on hand to help support decisions regarding when a site can be rejected in the field.

 Crews should document the fate of each point that is visited or sampled at the end of each field trip (i.e. hitch).
 All of this documentation should be stored in a single spreadsheet file which is to be submitted to the NOC with the data at the end of the field season.
 Aquatic crews should document the fate of each point in their project-specific Design Management Spreadsheet (see the Aquatic Site Evaluation and Design Management Protocol for further instructions).
 Terrestrial crews should use a plot tracking spreadsheet which can be downloaded from the Documenting Terrestrial Point Rejection and Sampling Status page.
 These files should be used to aid in management of the monitoring design.
 For guidance on how to appropriately document the fate of each terrestrial point, click here.

 Crews are also encouraged to keep a detailed field notebook or daily log where they can document activities of each day (i.e. which points were visited, sampled, or rejected; problems encountered; etc.).
 Field logs can be incredibly helpful for refreshing the memory, especially when a data question arises several months later.